Relief Cardiovascular

 Series A in 2012

-Herantis Pharma is a biotechnology company focused on addressing unmet clinical needs through the development of disease-modifying therapies for Parkinson's disease.
-The company's primary development program centers on HER-096, a peptidomimetic molecule engineered to preserve the biological activity of the neuroprotective CDNF protein.
-By targeting the underlying mechanisms of the disease, Herantis Pharma aims to provide innovative treatment options for patients suffering from Parkinson's disease.
+Herantis Pharma is a biotech company focused on addressing unmet clinical needs, particularly in the field of neurodegenerative diseases.
+The company's primary development program centers on HER-096, a peptidomimetic molecule designed to mimic the biological activity of the neuroprotective CDNF protein.
+By targeting Parkinson's disease, Herantis Pharma aims to develop disease-modifying therapies that could significantly improve patient outcomes.

 InfoBionic